mykrupp/connectedhomeip/silabs_examples/zigbee-matter-light/README.md

 ## Concurrent Zigbee & Matter

 With this build variant, the light can be controlled simultaneously from the Matter side or the Zigbee side.
 For the best user experience, it is advised to commission the Matter side **FIRST** as the OTBR will trigger a channel switch on the Zigbee side.
 Should Zigbee be commissioned first, then upon completion of the Matter commissionning process a network leave followed by a network start will be issued to the Zigbee stack in order to achieve a successful channel switch without missing any packets from the Matter side.
 As such all previously paired device on the Zigbee side will have to be re-paired with the device.
-Again this is a limitation caused by SiSDK 4.5.0.
-This should be fixed with SiSDK 4.6.0.
+Again this is a limitation caused by SiSDK 2024.6.0.
+This should be fixed with in the future versions of SiSDK.

 ## Building command
 From the root of the Extension repo